-This document provides details on the verification scope and process that is planned to conduct a limited level verification of their assertion, namely the 2012 organization-wide GHG inventory, for Entergy Corporation ("Entergy").
-The GHG Assertion made by Entergy requires the quantification of the emissions produced during, and related primarily to stationary combustion of fossil fuels and purchased power, as well as a number of minor sources.
-An overview of operations for the organization will be provided in the Verification Report.
+This document provides details on the verification scope and process that was used to conduct a limited level verification of the 2013 organization-wide GHG inventory ("GHG Assertion") for Entergy Corporation ("Entergy").
+The GHG Assertion made by Entergy required the quantification of the emissions produced during calendar year 2013, and related primarily to stationary combustion of fossil fuels and from purchased power, as well as from a number of minor sources.
+An overview of operations for the organization is provided in the Verification Report.
+The Verification Plan evolved during the course of verification.
+The plan was updated through the course of the verification as additional information became available.
+This version of the Verification Plan is the final version of the document.